NickNguyeniOS14/NickNguyeniOS14/README.md

 Hi there!

-My name is Nick and I'm an iOS Engineer with passion for clean UI and app's performance. 😀
+My name is Nick and I'm an iOS Engineer specializing in Swift and the iOS SDK, I have passion for clean UI and app's performance. 😀

 I write articles on Medium at: